OfficeDev/hands-on-labs/O3653/O3653-13 Deep Dive into Office 365 APIs for Calendar/CalendarQuickStartLab.md

 ### Create the EventList view

-In this section, you'll wire up the CalendarController you created in the previous section to an MVC view that will display the events in your calendar and allow you to add an event to it.
+In this section, you'll connect the CalendarController you created in the previous section to an MVC view that will display the events in your calendar and allow you to add an event to it.

 1. Locate the **Views/Shared** folder in the project.